HadoukenIO/notifications-service/README.md

 ## Overview

-OpenFin Notifications provide developers with a uniform way to create, display and organize desktop notifications as well as responding to notification events (notification clicked, closed etc.)
+OpenFin Notifications provide developers with a uniform way to create, display and organize desktop notifications as well as responding to notification events.

-Notifications will be displayed as toasts as well as being listed and organized in a notification center.
+Notifications will be displayed as toasts as well as being listed and organized in a Notification Center.
 The Notification Center can be accessed by clicking on the system tray notification icon.

 This project consist of 3 parts:
 1. The Notifications Service, displaying and managing notifications and owning the Notification Center UI